Eye Movement Desensitization and Reprocessing

 In this phase, the client and their therapist review treatment progress and decide which other areas of trauma the person wants to work on.

-How Do We Teach EMDR?
+How Do We Perform EMDR?

 The treatment process of EMDR begins like most others, with the therapist gathering information and building a therapeutic rapport with the client.
 Mentally examining a person’s trauma to help them cope with it happens in other therapies as well.
 However, stimulated eye movement therapy makes EMDR different from other types of therapy.
 The movement of the eyes while imagining the image of the trauma makes the process unique.